With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCascade Mental Healthcare is a mental health facility in Lewis County, WA, located at 3510 Steelhammer Lane, 98531.
-Cascade Mental Healthcare provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
-Cascade Mental Healthcare provides activity therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Some other services available at Cascade Mental Healthcare include case management, housing services and education services.
+Cascade Mental Healthcare provides hospital inpatient treatment, telemedicine/telehealth and residential treatment.
+Cascade Mental Healthcare provides group therapy, psychotropic medication and behavior modification to young adults, seniors 65 or older and adults.
+Some other services available at Cascade Mental Healthcare include case management, education services and housing services.

-Learn MoreCascade Mental Healthcare is a mental health clinic in Lewis County, WA, located at 228 West Main Street, 98356.
+Learn MoreCascade Mental Healthcare is one of mental health facilities in Lewis County, Washington, located at 228 West Main Street, 98356 zip code.
 Cascade Mental Healthcare provides telemedicine/telehealth and outpatient treatment.
-Cascade Mental Healthcare offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, young adults and adults.
-Cascade Mental Healthcare also supports children/adolescents with serious emotional disturbance, people with trauma and people with serious mental illness.
-Additional services offered at Cascade Mental Healthcare include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Cascade Mental Healthcare provides individual psychotherapy, psychotropic medication and couples/family therapy to young adults, adults and children / adolescents.
+Cascade Mental Healthcare also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services provided at Cascade Mental Healthcare include court-ordered outpatient treatment, case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.